 - Sending assets to Premiere Pro

-Hi, I am Jeff Sengstack.
+- [Voiceover] Hi, I'm Jeff Sengstack.
 Welcome to Up and Running with Prelude CS6.
-In this course I'm going to show you all the various steps that you go through inside Prelude.
-The workflow starts by Ingesting--this is where you go out and identify clips that you want to transfer over to another location or Transcode.
-When you Transcode clips, your clips show up here inside the Prelude Project panel.
-When you want to work on those clips, you work on them by adding Markers.
-Those Markers might include comments like this or a Subclip.
-Once you've marked things up, close Prelude and take those clips and open them up inside Premiere Pro or Final Cut Pro and those Markers will show up there.
+In this course I'm gonna show you all the various steps that you go through inside Prelude.
+That workflow starts by ingesting, this is where you go out and identify clips that you want to transfer over to another location.
+Or transcode, and when you transcode clips your clips show up here inside the Prelude Project panel.
+Then you want to work on those clips, you work on them by adding markers.
+Those markers might include comments like this or a Subclip.
+Once you marked things up, close Prelude and take those clips and open them up inside Premier Pro or Final Cut Pro and those markers will show up there.

 But you probably want to make a rough cut, where you take a number of clips and lay them down in a particular order.
 And once the rough cut is done you can export the project, put all of its media, and then open up inside of Premier or Final Cut Pro.
 So those are the basic steps I'm gonna explain in this course, Up and Running with Prelude CS6.